 4. TrekSta Evolution Mid GTX Hikers.
 Shoes are a very much a personal choice.
 Everyone’s feet are different, and these worked for me.
 There’s a lot of debate about Gore-tex or not, and I’m still on the fence.
 But I can tell you that I didn’t get a single blister after 212 miles in these shoes, even though my feet did get hot during the warmer, sun-drenched parts of the trail, like when I descended into Tully Hole.
 My feet were a little tender at the end of the trip, and even though I opted for a mid-hiker to help mitigate ankle injuries, I still sprained my ankle on Day 11.
 But most of the time I didn’t even think about my feet, so overall I was pretty happy with these kicks.

 5. Patagonia Merino 2 Lightweight Zip-Neck.
 I decided to wear wool partly because of its ability to insulate when wet, but mostly because it’s got better odor control that polyester-based clothing.
 When you’re going to wear the same thing for two weeks, it can get pretty rank.
 Even though I was traveling alone, a man doesn’t always want to smell like a man — at least not so much.
+I don’t think Patagonia offers this particular shirt anymore, which is too bad.

 6. Patagonia Nine-Trail Shorts.
 I wore the one pair of shorts for the whole trip (but I did change underwear; see below).
 These were comfortable, but the pockets were a little shallow, and that’s ultimately why I lost my mosquito netting (I shouldn’t have kept it in a pocket anyway).
 But the pockets did hold a bag of peanuts and sunflower seeds just fine.
 Patagonia has since redesigned these, so they’re a bit different.
 I have a pair of the new version I wear for running, but I’d still wear them on a multi-day hike.
+The Nine-Trail line is redesigned every year — and some designs are better than others.

-7. REI Hiking Socks.
+7. REI Wool Hiking Socks.
 I started with two pair, rotated daily, but lost one sock on my fourth day out while negotiating the blowdowns between Shadow Lake and Devil’s Postpile.
 I liked these just fine.
 Again, no blisters, so nothing to complain about.

 8. Feetures Hiking Socks.
 I picked these up at VVR to replace my lost REI sock (I dropped its unpaired companion into the VVR Hiker Barrels).
 These are mighty comfortable, and they soon became my favorite pair of socks.